 SA2 thanks SA3 for the LS on LS on Avatar Security Aspects.
 SA2 would like to provide feedback on Avatar Representation downloading in sending UE centric and receiving UE centric rendering modes as follows:

-TS 23.228 only specifies that the Avatar ID is downloaded to the UE via bootstrap DC along with DC application and the Avatar ID is the identification used for Avatar Representation downloading.
-The details of Avatar ID format and how to use the Avatar ID to manage downloading and changing part of the Avatar Representation is in the remit of SA4.
+SA2 only defines the procedures for downloading the Avatar ID list and retrieving the Avatar Representation corresponding to a selected Avatar ID.
+The details of Avatar ID format and how to use the Avatar ID to manage downloading and changing part of the Avatar Representation is not in SA2 scope and is in the remit of SA4.

-SA2 is willing to align with SA4 and SA3 on the Avatar Representation downloading and management procedure in Rel-19 if necessary.
+SA2 kindly asks to be updated with progress of Avatar Representation aspects in SA3 and SA4 if necessary.

 2 Actions